www-e/edrak/docs/ADMIN_DASHBOARD_FINAL_SUMMARY.md

 - Accessibility score above 95 (axe-core)
 - Performance score above 90 (Lighthouse)

 This implementation plan ensures a modern, professional admin dashboard that aligns with sportschool's educational mission while following all project guidelines and your specific preferences.
+The current implementation represents approximately 50-60% completion of the planned features, with a solid foundation established for completing the remaining functionality.